 Tip rhinoplasty typically has minimal scarring and is a less invasive version of full rhinoplasty.
 It is a cosmetic surgical procedure that helps improve the shape of your nasal tip enhancing the overall appearance of your nose and face in general.

 Your nose tip is made of cartilage whereas the nasal bridge is bony in composition.
 Tip rhinoplasty is done by altering the cartilaginous tip without operating and altering bony structures present in the nasal bridge.
+If you would like to alter the bony structures of your nose or suffer breathing difficulties due to problems with your septum, we recommend reading up on rhinoplasty and septoplasty surgery.

 Reducing your nasal tip gives your nose a sharper point and reduces nose width thus providing your nose and facial features a much-balanced look.
 It is also known as a mini nose job or Tip Plasty.
 This surgery is suitable for you if your main concern regarding your nose is the tip and not its shape, size, structure, or length.